-The most obvious difference that we hope you will observe, is the way in which we treat each other.
+- The most obvious difference that we hope you will observe, is the way in which we treat each other.
 As the Mission Statement says, we strive for a community in which all students and staff are able to work together.
-We are proud of the way in which students from other schools and overseas exchange students are welcomed and accepted into this community.

-In form time, tutors lead reflections and allow time for prayer or meditation.
+We are proud of the way in which students from other schools and overseas exchange students are welcomed and accepted into this community. - In fForm time, tutors lead reflections and allow time for prayer or meditation.
 These are varied.
 For example, they may have a moral stance or may consider global issues and current affairs.
-Students have opportunities to suggest ideas and lead these short sessions.

-Every Friday students take part in a Current Affairs Quiz Lead and we also learn about global issues on World Affairs Wednesdays.

-Once every two weeks, students attend a General RE lesson.
-These are led by our highly charismatic team of RE teachers and centre around discussion of topical ethical or religious issues such as Genetic Engineering.
-This is a great opportunity to improve communication skills and allows students to become more proficient in expressing their moral stance.

-A Sixth Form Retreat is organised in the Spring Term.
+Students have opportunities to suggest ideas and lead these short sessions. - Every Friday students take part in a Current Affairs Quiz Lead and we also learn about global issues on World Affairs Wednesdays. - Once every two weeks, students attend a General RE lesson.
+These are led by our highly charismatic team of RE teachers and centre around discussion of topical Religious issues such as Genetic Engineering.
+This is a great opportunity to improve communication skills and allows students to become more proficient in expressing their moral stance. - A Sixth Form Retreat is organised at the end of January.
 This is optional but is a wonderful chance for students to reflect on their personal life and beliefs in a comfortable and stress-free environment, in the company of their peers and experienced youth workers.
-We also hold a 'Day with a Difference' for Year 12 students in June.
-In 2019 it was based on Climate Change and what we should be doing to counter its effects.
-Our Sixth Form is very active in fund-raising.
-This year we raised funds for Mind, St John's Hospice, Lancaster Homeless Shelter, MacMillan and the Olive Branch Food Bank.
-This July, ten Sixth Formers will be visiting our partner schools in Uganda and have already raised £10,000 to provide resources for the schools and a clinic which we have been supporting.
+We also hold a 'Day with a Difference' for Year 12 students in June, based on a United Nations Conference theme. - Our Sixth Form is very active in fund-raising.
+This year we raised funds for Cafod, CancerCare, Lancaster Homeless Shelter and the Olive Branch Food Bank.
+This summer, nine Sixth Formers were taken to visit our partner schools in Uganda and raised funds totalling over £18,000 for this project.
+We have now established the Uganda Action Group which is working to offer support to the Bukinda Medical Centre which we visited on the trip.

 In addition to this, there are regular assemblies and short services throughout the year which provide further opportunities for prayer and reflection.
 Sixth Form students also deliver assemblies to main school students.
 Our lay Chaplaincy Coordinator, Rachel Cortes, is keen to meet and chat with Sixth Form students and will be on hand to offer support and advice when required.
-Sixth Formers are part of the Chaplaincy GIFT Team which plays a very active role within main school.
+Many Sixth Formers are part of the Chaplaincy GIFT Team which plays a very active role within main school.